 Our goal is to prepare students to use their knowledge and skills to contribute to society and their profession.
-We offer undergraduate degrees in both chemical engineering and bioengineering.
+We offer undergraduate degrees in both chemical engineering and biological engineering.

 The basis of both chemical and biological engineering is the useful transformation of matter from one form to another.
 That transformation can be brought about by direct chemical reactions, or chemical reactions mediated by living organisms.

 Right now, chemical and biological engineers can work in many of the same areas.
-That may change as bioengineering develops as a profession, but bioengineers are likely to work closely with chemical engineers for the foreseeable future.
+That may change as biological engineering develops as a profession, but biological engineers are likely to work closely with chemical engineers for the foreseeable future.

 Students share their stories